 If you’re done for the day, then you can also grab the shuttle bus to head back to the Visitor’s Centre or, better yet, walk back yourself!

-Attached to the service area, Shouzhen Temple is the biggest in Alishan and also holds the record of the highest temple in Taiwan!
-Much like other Toaist temples throughout the country, the temple is immaculately designed with intricate craftsmanship including detailed sculptures of dragons and mythical animals.
+Attached to the service area, Shouzhen Temple is the biggest in Alishan.
+It also holds the record of the highest temple in Taiwan!
+Much like other Taoist temples throughout the country, the temple is immaculately designed with intricate craftsmanship including detailed sculptures of dragons and mythical animals.
 It certainly brings some colour to the otherwise earthy tones of the park!

 Giant Tree Plank Trail

-Though you’re already deep into the park, the real show doesn’t start until you’ve followed the trail behind the service area.
-The Giant Tree Plank Trail zigzags deeper into the forest as it brings you into the beating heart of the forests.
+Though you’re already deep into the park, the real show starts beyond the service area.
+The Giant Tree Plank Trail zigzags as it brings you deeper into the beating heart of the forest.
 It’s for that and the fairytale-like trail surroundings that make it one of the most popular hiking routes in the region.

 The trail also brings you past a few treats along the way, including centuries-year-old trees, the Shenyi Waterfall and, best of all, the Sister Ponds (more on that later).
 Even for the casual walker, it’s the perfect trail to lose yourself to the wonders of the forest and allow yourself to feel insignificant amongst the giants.